The Members’ Assembly

 The members’ assembly is formed of all members of IATI.
 They include over 90 donor and developing country governments, multilateral institutions, philanthropic foundations plus civil society and private sector organisations.
 Our members entirely fund the work of IATI, ensuring our initiative can achieve real change in global transparency.

-The assembly approves strategic decisions, including recommendations on the budget and work plan received from the governing board.
+The assembly approves strategic decisions and changes to IATI's governance.
 The chair of the governing board is also the chair of the members’ assembly.

 The Governing Board

 The governing board is made up of seven representatives elected by IATI members.
 The board presents options and makes recommendations on IATI’s overall strategic direction to the members’ assembly, oversees the implementation of IATI’s workplan by the secretariat and ensures the initiative operates effectively, according to its mission, vision, and values.

 IATI is administered by a secretariat led by the UN Development Programme (UNDP), together with the UN Office for Project Services (UNOPS) and the UK-based independent internationaldevelopment organisation Development Initiatives.
 Secretariat staff manage the day-to-day running of IATI and are accountable to the members’ assembly, governing board and TAG.
 For further detail on the bodies governing IATI, see the Standard Operating Procedures.